TUW-GEO/Equi7Grid/README.md

 `~/docs/doc_files/`

-and its scientific background is published in this [article](https://www.sciencedirect.com/science/article/pii/S0098300414001629).
+and its scientific background is published in this [**journal article**](https://www.sciencedirect.com/science/article/pii/S0098300414001629).

 ## Geometries